-- 115. The Commissioners Court has also spread misinformation and alarmist messaging about immigration issues, inflaming resentment against Latino residents, and diverted county resources away from Galveston's residents in order to bolster security at the U.S.-Mexico border, nearly 400 miles away. - 116.
-In June 2021, Galveston County Judge Mark Henry issued a disaster declaration related to "the crisis at the border" and signed an executive order (1) approving the use of federal American Rescue Plan Act funding (designed as economic stimulus during the COVID-19 pandemic) to send County law enforcement officers to travel to the border to assist with the influx of migrants, (2) dedicating up to 10% (\$6.6 million) of the County's American Rescue Plan Act funds for border wall construction, and (3) creating a task force to support the Texas Department of Public Safety at the border. - 117.
-In July 2021, the Anglo Commissioners voted to approve Judge Henry's disaster declaration and approve the emergency spending for "border security measures."
-Commissioner Holmes cast the lone dissenting vote.
+- 136. The Commissioners Court has also spread misinformation and alarmist messaging about immigration issues, inflaming resentment against Latino residents, and diverted county resources away from Galveston's residents in order to bolster security at the U.S.-Mexico border, nearly 400 miles away. - 137.
+In June 2021, Galveston County Judge Mark Henry issued a disaster declaration related to "the crisis at the border" and signed an executive order (1) approving the use of federal American Rescue Plan Act funding (designed as economic stimulus during the COVID-19 pandemic) to send County law enforcement officers to travel to the border to assist with the influx of migrants, (2) dedicating up to 10% (\$6.6 million) of the County's American Rescue Plan Act funds for border wall construction, and (3) creating a task force to support the Texas Department of Public Safety at the border.16